shinnosukeono/shinnosukeono.github.io/content/post/dataclasses/index.md

 ## Introduction
 ---

-I don't know about you but I have a tendency to store results in a dictionary and pass that around through function when I need to.
-I usually avoid created classes for storing data as it always seemed a bit of overkill for the job at hand.
-Here's a rather simple example of what I mean, where i'm gathering all the results of interest into a single return item.
+I don't know about you but I have a tendency to store results in a dictionary and pass that around to functions when I need to.
+I have typically avoided creating classes for storing data as it always seemed a bit of overkill for the job at hand.
+Lots of repetitive code with little actual reward.

+Here's a rather simple example of what I mean, where I'm gathering all the results of interest into a single return item for a function.
 I find this easier than having multiple returns from multiple functions.

 ```python